Maximum Payable Rate Rule

 Description

-The maximum payable rate rule is a special rule that allows an agency to set pay for a General Schedule (GS) employee at a rate above the rate that would be established using normal rules, based on a higher rate of pay the employee previously received in another Federal job.
+The maximum payable rate rule is a special rule that allows an agency to set pay for a General Schedule (GS) employee at a rate above the rate that would be established using normal rules, based on a higher rate of pay the employee previously received in another federal job (highest previous rate).
 The pay set under the maximum payable rate rule may not exceed the rate for step 10 of the GS grade or be less than the rate to which the employee would be entitled under normal pay-setting rules.
 The maximum payable rate rule may be used in various pay actions, including reemployment, transfer, reassignment, promotion, demotion, change in type of appointment, termination of a critical position pay authority under 5 CFR part 535, movement from a non-GS pay system, or termination of grade or pay retention under 5 CFR part 536.

-Maximum Payable Rate (MPR) Policy
+Maximum Payable Rate (MPR) Rule Policy

-By October 1, 2024, each agency must establish a policy regarding the use of the MPR rule that includes—
+Each agency must establish a policy regarding the use of the MPR rule that includes—

 - Designation of officials with the authority to approve and set pay under the MPR rule;